Costa Rica hero image

 • Adds Monteverde cloud forest learning, zip-lines, and coffee cooperative storytelling.

-• Includes Pacific coast retreat day for rest and donor appreciation.
+• Includes a Pacific coast retreat day for rest and donor appreciation.

 12 Days

-• Comprehensive circuit: San José, Arenal, Monteverde, Manuel Antonio/Guanacaste, plus optional Caribbean extension.
+• Comprehensive circuit: San José, Arenal, Monteverde, Manuel Antonio or Guanacaste, plus optional Caribbean extension.

 • Adds marine conservation, surf outreach, and additional donor events.

-• Allows flexible morning, leadership workshops, and long-term planning with Costa Rican partners.
+• Allows flexible mornings, leadership workshops, and long-term planning with Costa Rican partners.

 Best Time to Go

-• Green season (May–November) brings afternoon showers, lush landscapes, and fewer crowds; we schedule indoor projects and flexible excursions.
+• Green season (May–November) brings afternoon rain, lush landscapes, and fewer crowds; we schedule indoor projects and flexible excursions.

-• High humidity calls for hydration and light clothing; we build rest and shade into each day.
+• High humidity calls for hydration and light clothing, and we build rest and shade into each day.

 Group Logistics